zooming in

 This line is called the tangent line for \(Q(x) = \frac {1}{2} (x - 2)^2 + 1\) at the point \(\left ( 3, \frac {3}{2} \right )\).

-Since “slope” is a characteristic of a line and a curve is not a line, then curves do not have a slope as we know that word.
+Since “slope” is a characteristic of a line and a curve is not a line, curves do not have a slope as we know that word.

 We want to quantize this idea of a slope for a curve at a point.

 If we can quantize it, then we can build a function for it and use that to measure a rate of change for our curve.
+This is the first step toward Calculus.
+It will take us a while to quantize this idea of slope for a curve in a logical tool.
+A tool we will call the derivative.

 We will first investigate this idea with quadratic functions and parabolas.